poorvi-98/poorvi-98/README.md

 👩‍💻 whoami

-Hi, I'm Poorvi Varshney, a passionate self-taught Full Stack Web Developer from India.
+Hi, I'm Poorvi Varshney, a passionate self-taught python Developer from India.
 I love to know how stuff works internally and enjoy tweaking it in order to learn more.
-Apart from Web development, I also have interest working with machine learning and Artificial Intelligence.
+Apart from python language,  I also have interest working with Web Development.

 I am also a competitive programmer.
 Participating in programming contests has improved my problem-solving skills and also sharpen my data structures and algorithms in a fun competitive way.